FlorisSteenkamp/double-double/README.md

 ```

 This package is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)
-and can be used in `Node.js` (or in a browser when bundled using e.g. Webpack).
+and can be used in `Node.js` or in a browser.

-Additionally, self-contained `ECMAScript Module` (ESM) files `index.module.js` and
-`index.module.min.js` in the `./browser` folder is provided.

-Or, if you need a legacy browser script there is also `index.js`
-and `index.min.js` in the `./browser` folder.
-Either script exposes a global
+For direct browser support (without using a bundler), `index.js` and `index.min.js` are provided in the `./browser` folder.
-variable called `doubleDouble`.
+Either script exposes a global variable called `doubleDouble`.

 See full examples below.